 “Very close.
 The trip from home to Venus is long.
 Anything could happen.”
 He smiled again.

 “Let's contact them.”
-Attica smiled back and pushed a button.
+Attica smiled back and pushed a button after combing her feathers with her hands.
 “This is Attica from MD0005 to Gletty.”

 “Hello Attica.
 This is Thabana on shift.
 How can I help you?”
 Only a soft voice could be heard.
 The video was off.